RESEARCH

 We analyse the spatial distribution of local street gangs operating in London from 1990 to 2015, focusing on how housing characteristics determine gang presence.
 High-rise public housing estates built post-World War II are more likely to become gang turfs than areas with low-rise or no social housing.
 To resolve any potential reverse causality between the socio-economic characteristics of gang areas and the presence of public housing, for instance, if high-rise social housing was constructed in areas with higher criminality, the London bombing Blitz of 1940-41 is utilised as a shock to urban development.
 Bomb damage led to the construction of high-rise post-war public housing and, therefore, the formation of gangs in the later period.
 We then show that gang presence is correlated with a higher incidence of knife crimes with injury and a higher incidence of youth crimes.

-Media: BBC World News (TV), LSE IQ, The Economist, Nada Es Gratis
+Selected media coverage: BBC World News (TV), LSE IQ, The Economist, Nada Es Gratis

 Other Impact: Behavioural Insights, UK Parliament, Mayor of London, Action on Armed Violence